alvarods3/IchHostBR/README.md

+This repository contains the dataset for all Brazilian Ichnuemonidae Host Data

 Dataset Description:
 1. Subfamily: Subfamily taxonomic rank within the Ichneumonidae family.
 2. Genus: Genus taxonomic rank within the Ichneumonidae family.